-Name Type Purpose and possible values

-node_cmap str "magma" for continuous variables and "Set1" for groups)

-title str Title of the plot

-max float Maximum value for nsize or esize

-min float Minimum value for nsize or esize

-nalpha float Node opacity in [0, 1]'

-ealpha float Edge opacity in [0, 1]'

-simple_nodes bool are always the same size) or patches (change size with zoom).
+Name Туре Purpose and possible values node_cmap str "magma" for continuous variables and "Set1" for groups) title str Title of the plot max float Maximum value for nsize or esize min float Minimum value for nsize or esize nalpha float Node opacity in [0, 1]', default 1 ealpha float Edge opacity, default 0.5 border_color color or edges (e).
+Default to black. border_width float (e).
+Default to .5 for nodes and .3 for edges (if fast is False). simple_nodes bool are always the same size) or patches (change size with zoom).